-Blockchain is a decentralized database that is shared and synchronized amongst nodes of a computer network and operates without the need for central authority.
+Blockchain is a decentralized database that is shared and synchronized among the nodes of a computer network and operates without the need for a central authority.

-The network must be open, publicly accessible to multiple people and transparent, and its content must be at hand for validation at all times with the help of reliable mathematical calculations.
+The network must be open, publicly accessible to multiple users and transparent, and its content must be at hand for validation at any time of the day.

-Instead of being closed within a single database, as is the case with centralized systems, files and information are diversified throughout the blockchain and made available to as many computers connected to a common peer-to-peer network as needed.
+Instead of being locked within a single database, as is the case with centralized systems, files and information are diversified across the blockchain and made available to as many computers connected to a common peer-to-peer network as needed.

 #Potential issues